-- 1. Catholic looked after children or previously looked after children (see note b. & c.). - 2.
-Catholic children with a brother or sister (see note f.) at the school at the time of admission, resident in the Addlestone parish (see note h.), whose parent/carer attends Sunday Mass frequently and regularly (see note k.) . - The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and their parish priest's signature with the parish stamp or seal to confirm that the parent/carer frequently and regularly attends Sunday Mass (see note k.) . - 3.
-Catholic children with a brother or sister (see note f.) at the school at the time of admission, who are not resident in the Addlestone parish (see note h.), whose parent/carer attends Sunday Mass frequently and regularly (see note k.) . - The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and their parish priest's signature with the parish stamp or seal to confirm that the parent/carer frequently and regularly attends Sunday Mass (see note k.) - 4.
-Catholic children without a brother or sister (see note f.) at the school at the time of admission, resident in the Addlestone parish (see note h.), whose parent/carer attends Sunday Mass frequently and regularly (see note k.) . - The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and their parish priest's signature with the parish stamp or seal to confirm that the parent/carer frequently and regularly attends Sunday Mass (see note k.) . - 5.
-Catholic children without a brother or sister (see note f.) at the school at the time of admission, who are not resident in the Addlestone parish (see note h.), whose parent/carer attends Sunday Mass frequently and regularly (see note k.) . - The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and their parish priest's signature with the parish stamp or seal to confirm that the parent/carer frequently and regularly attends Sunday Mass (see note k.) . - 6.
-Other Catholic children (see note c.). - 7.
+- 1. Catholic looked after children or previously looked after children (see note b.& c.). - 2.
+Catholic children with a brother or sister (see note f.) at the school at the time of admission, resident in the Addlestone parish (see note h.).
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal. - 3.
+Catholic children with a brother or sister (see note f.) at the school at the time of admission, who are not resident in the Addlestone parish (see note h.).
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal. - 4.
+Catholic children without a brother or sister (see note f.) at the school at the time of admission, resident in the Addlestone parish (see note h.).
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal. - 5.
+Catholic children without a brother or sister (see note f.) at the school at the time of admission, who are not resident in the Addlestone parish (see note h.).
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.), and on the Supplementary Information Form, their parish priest's signature with the parish stamp or seal. - 6.
+Other Catholic children (see note c.) i.e. those Catholic children whose application do not have their priest's signature with the parish stamp or seal on the Supplementary Information Form.
+The application must be supported with a certificate of Catholic baptism or reception into the Catholic Church (see note c.). - 7.
 Other looked after children or previously looked after children (see note b.). - 8.
-Catechumens, Candidates for Reception into the Church and children who are members of an Orthodox Church (see note d. & e.). - If application is being made for a place at the school where the parent/carer is a Catechumen or Candidate for reception into the Church, evidence of their being a member of the Catechumenate of a Catholic Church or a Candidate for reception will be required.
-Proof of acceptance into the catechumenate, and evidence for a candidate, should be by letter from the appropriate priest. - Applications for children from an Orthodox Church must be supported with a certificate of baptism and a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest. - 9.
+Catechumens, Candidates for Reception into the Church and children who are members of an Orthodox Church (see note d. & e.).
+If application is being made for a place at the school where the parent/carer is a Catechumen or Candidate for reception into the Church, evidence of their being a member of the Catechumenate of a Catholic Church or a Candidate for reception will be required.
+Proof of acceptance into the catechumenate, and evidence for a candidate, should be by letter from the appropriate priest.
+Applications for children from an Orthodox Church must be supported with either a certificate of baptism or a letter confirming membership of the applicable Orthodox Church, signed by the appropriate priest. - 9.
 Other children with a brother or sister (see note f.) at the school at the time of admission. - 10.
-Children of other Christian denominations (see note I.) whose membership is evidenced by a minister of religion. - The application must be supported by a letter confirming membership of the Christian denomination, signed by the minister of religion. - 11.
-Children of other faiths (see note m.) whose membership is evidenced by a religious leader.
+Children of other Christian denominations (see note k.) whose membership is evidenced by a minister of religion.
+The application must be supported by either a certificate of baptism or a letter confirming membership of the Christian denomination, signed by the minister of religion. - 11.
+Children of other faiths (see note I.) whose membership is evidenced by a religious leader.
 The application must be supported by a letter confirming membership of that faith, signed by the faith leader. - 12.
-Any other children. - Frequent and regular attendance at Sunday Mass means attendance by the parent/carer at least three times a month over at least one year prior to the closing date for applications (see note k.).
-Sunday Mass includes the Saturday evening vigil Mass. → In addition, SEE ADDITIONAL NOTE on Page 4
+Any other children.